 The copy is key for a site like this; the subject matter needs to be handled sensitively while still encouraging donations.
 It’s worth considering hiring a professional copywriter to help you get the tone of voice just right.
-If you do decide to write the copy yourself, take a look at this piece for some tips on how to improve it.
+Here are some tips if you do decide to

 Create is a charity that uses the creative arts to improve the lives of those who might not normally have access to such opportunities, such as vulnerable adults, young people from deprived areas, young carers, and the disabled.